OneDuckyBoy/awesome-CrewAI-projects/README.md

 ## Additional Innovative CrewAI Projects

-Explore other fascinating projects that push the boundaries of AI and automation:
+Explore other fascinating projects that I have found and Like:

 - [✈️ **Automated Vacation Planner Crew**](https://github.com/techindicium/MultiAgent-CrewAI)
   Plan vacations with ease using intelligent AI recommendations.